ABM & A-1 Logo Small

 Dense phase conveying systems can be further classified into two sub-types: low-pressure and high-pressure systems.

 Low-pressure dense phase conveying systems use air pressure of less than 15 psi to move materials.
-These systems are ideal for transporting highly cohesive materials, as they prevent the material from becoming airborne and sticking to the walls of the pipeline.
+These systems are used for highly cohesive materials, since they prevent the material from becoming airborne and sticking to the walls of the pipeline.

 High-pressure dense phase conveying systems, on the other hand, use air pressure of up to around 100 psi to move materials.
-These systems are suitable for transporting highly abrasive materials, as they minimize material degradation and wear and tear on the pipeline.
+These systems are typically used for highly abrasive materials, as they minimize material degradation and wear and tear on the pipeline.

 Dilute phase pneumatic conveying systems

 Dilute phase pneumatic conveying systems are designed to move materials at a high velocity with a low pressure differential.
 This results in a highly dispersed material flow that moves continuously through the pipeline.
 The material is typically moved in a fluidized state, where the particles are suspended in the air stream.
-Dilute phase conveying systems are suitable for transporting non-cohesive and free-flowing materials, as they minimize material buildup and blockages in the pipeline.
+Dilute phase conveying systems are more appropriately used for non-cohesive and free-flowing materials, as material buildup and blockages are not a significant risk.

 Dilute phase conveying systems can be further classified into three sub-types: positive pressure, vacuum, and combination systems.